yNiklas/Packman/README.md

 ---
 ## Important additional information:
 + There is currently no protection for StackOverflowErrors in case of infinite recursions caused by object references to the same object to which being packed.
-+ There is currently no work-around for equal JSON keys.
-The last object/field with the equal key will be the value.
++ To multiple equal JSON keys will be digits added to identify and include every value

 The GitHub repository contains example classes and a Test class to understand the Packaging System.
 They won't be included in the .jar library.

 ## Coming soon
-+ Consider multiple equal JSON keys
 + Implement options to use different keys for different scopes
 + Support multiple-scope packaging to pack after many scopes crossed by OR and AND